-CONGRATULATIONS ON YOUR NEW SCAN WOOD-BURNING STOVE
+CONGRATULATIONS ON YOUR NEW SCAN BUILT-IN STOVE

 You have purchased a product by one of Europe's leading manufacturers of wood-burning stoves, and we are sure that you will have years of pleasure from your purchase.
+To make the best possible use of your built-in stove, it is important that you follow our advice and instructions.

-To make the best possible use of your stove, it is important that you follow our advice and instructions.
-Read through this Assembly and Instruction Manual carefully before you start to assemble your stove.
+Read through this Assembly and Instructions Manual carefully before you start to assemble your stove.